-How Banks Create Money out of Thin Air Explained to 12 year Olds
+How the Federal Reserve Creates Money out of Thin Air Explained to 12 year Olds

 The privately owned Federal Reserve is legally allowed to print non-existent money out of thin air.
 Fractional Reserve Lending, the system that global banking is based on, is the root cause of the enormous inequalities in buying power of the population.
 According to Robert H.Hempbill, Credit Manager of the Federal Reserve Bank of Atlanta, “It is the most important subject intelligent persons can investigate and reflect upon.”

 The Root Cause of the Problem

 When 15% of the American population lives in extreme poverty, with 23% of those being war veterans, and over 1.5 million American children are homeless (source BBC Panorama 13 February 2012), one can but wonder what went wrong and why.
 Thanks to information freely available, you and I, and all the homeless people in America can now begin to understand what really is going on with the economy.
 It is a long story that started 100 years ago with the creation of the Federal Reserve Bank.